 Welcome to Bees4Vets.
-If you are a veteran diagnosed with PTSD and/or TBI, we invite you to join us outside in the apiary and experience a unique occupational opportunity – honey bee management.
+If you are a veteran or first responder diagnosed with PTSD and/or TBI, living in or close to North Western Nevada, we invite you to join us outside in the apiary and experience a unique learning opportunity – honey bee management.

-Our mission is to assist military veterans impacted by PTSD or TBI who are trying to transition back into the general workforce through vocational beekeeping experiences in the local community; combining outdoor activity, education and community outreach to create an environment of support and training where veterans can develop the interest and skills necessary to participate in beekeeping as a vocation or hobby.
+Our mission is to assist military veterans and first responders living with PTSD or TBI through a beekeeping experiences in the local community; combining outdoor activity, education and community outreach to create an environment of support and training where veterans and first responders can develop the interest and skills necessary to participate in beekeeping as a vocation or hobby.

-Beekeeping can be very satisfying for those suffering from PTSD or TBI.
+Beekeeping can be helpful for those suffering from PTSD and/or TBI as it teaches “mindfulness” or “staying in the moment”.
 Beekeeping has been known to be a good vocation or hobby for disabled veterans since at least the end of World War I and was published in “Opportunity Monograph, Vocational Rehabilitation Series No. 37 Bee Keeping”, April 1919.

 There are many advantages to beekeeping.
 Foremost to persons with disabilities, is the advantage of choosing equipment that best suits your ability to work hives (lifting and moving).
 Beekeeping is primarily a solo or small group occupation and is not normally something that is done in large crowds, congested areas or noisy locations.

 Working bees requires that you be conscious and “in the moment”.
-Honey bees will quickly remind someone who has drifted mentally to other thoughts or stressors.
+Honey bees will quickly remind someone who has drifted mentally to other thoughts or stressors in a progressive manner, starting with a change in the sound of the hive, progressing to bumping the beekeeper and buzzing around their heads prior to attempting to sting.
 Working the hives can be very relaxing, as can sitting and watching the bees come and go.

 Harvesting honey from your bees can also provide some income as can raising bees for sale to the beekeeping community.
 The amount of income is proportional to the level of work put into keeping the bees and the number of hives maintained.
 It is possible to start with a couple of hives and work up to hundreds over time or to stay with just a couple.